 If you’re a cat lover, then your tendency when you see a stray kitty would be to entice it with food and treats.
-That is understandable, given the overflowing cuteness of these fur balls.
+That is understandable, given the overflowing cuteness of these furry critters.

 Nonetheless, hang on with the feeding.
-Do you know that in some areas, it is prohibited to to feed strays?
-Yes, you could get arrested!
+Do you know that in some areas, it is prohibited to feed strays?
+Yes, you could get arrested or fined!

 Besides that, is the food you’re going to give safe for our feline friend, considering its living conditions?

 Moreover, do you know exactly what to do if you find a stray cat?

 The answers to these questions are discussed in the article, so keep on reading.